Bachelor in

 - Developing and implementing online publicity strategies and resources.

-- Writing (refining, abridging) user manuals for digital audio and video software.
+- Writing (refining, abridging) user manuals for digital audio and video software; and

 - Assisting music teachers by preparing materials and working with students one-on-one.